Juanbl2001/IART/Checkpoint.md

 ### Initial state

-Can be any (x,y) with place(x,y) = 0, usually in one of the corners of the labyrinth.
+Can be any (x,y), usually in one of the corners of the labyrinth.
 We are considering it's (0,0), for example.

 ### Objective test